 The law they are citing is under Section 545.404 of the Texas Transportation Code, which is titled Unattended Motor Vehicle.
-Here it states that an driver may not leave the vehicle unattended without:
+Here it states that a driver may not leave the vehicle unattended without:

-(5) if standing on a grade, turning the front wheels to the curb or side of the highway.
+(5) If standing on a grade, turn the front wheels to the curb or side of the highway.

-The Austin Police Department notes that unattended vehicles found with keys in the ignition can be cited with a fine typically under $200.
-Officially an offense under this section is punishable by:
+The Dallas Police Department notes that unattended vehicles with keys in the ignition can be cited with a fine typically under $200.

-To close what may be seen as a loophole, many cities have amended their city code with an ordinance making it unlawful to park and leave unattended, upon any private street, or upon any off-street public or private property used for parking and accessible to the public, a motor vehicle with the engine running or that has a key in the ignition.
+Many cities have amended their city code with an ordinance making it unlawful to park your vehicle and leave it unattended on any private street or any off-street public or private property.

-Leaving your keys in your ignition, especially if you do so while also leaving the car running, can make your car an easy target for thieves; depending upon the terms of your auto insurance policy, your insurer may be able to deny claims if you are negligent and leave the keys in your vehicle so that it can be stolen.
+Leaving your keys in your ignition, especially if you do so while also leaving the car running makes your car an easy target for thieves.
+Depending upon the terms of your auto insurance policy, your insurer may be able to deny claims if you are negligent and leave the keys in your vehicle so that it can be stolen.
 Take precautions and follow state laws to make sure that your vehicle is not vulnerable to thieves.